openstreetmap/id-tagging-schema/SCHEMA.md

 ###### `expectedVertices`

-A list of preset IDs that are expected to appear as vertices on a line or area marked with this preset.
+A list of preset IDs that may be used as a vertex of this preset, when this preset is used on a line or area.

 For example `power=line` may have

 ```
     "related": {